-- The 21st Century Cures Act Section 12006 is a federal law requiring all states to use EVV for Medicaid personal care services and home health services. - Service attendants or CDS employees providing covered services to an individual or health plan member must use the EVV system to record visit arrival and departure times. - The program provider, Financial Management Services Agency (FMSA) or CDS employer will use the time recorded in the EVV system to determine billable units/hours. - The EVV system: - Electronically verifies the occurrence of authorized personal attendant service visits. - Electronically documents the precise time a service delivery visit begins and ends.
+- The 21st Century Cures Act Section 12006 is a federal law requiring all states to use EVV for Medicaid personal care services and home health services. - Service providers or Consumer Directed Services (CDS) employees providing covered services to an individual or health plan member must use one of the three HHSC approved methods to clock in and out. - The EVV system electronically documents and verifies service delivery information, such as date, time, service type and location for certain Medicaid service visits. - Once a provider or Financial Management Services Agency (FMSA) has ensured an EVV visit passes all validation edits they may reference the time recorded in the EVV system to determine billable units/hours.